-Command Syntax Description RST RESET.
-The RST command (reset) has the same effect as an IEEE-488 Device Clear bus command but can be used over the RS232C, USB or LAN interface as well.
-This command resets the unit to its power on default state.
-User defined waveforms or programs are not erased but the mode is set to manual and the transient list table is cleared.
-(Unless there is a power-on program configured using the [SOURce:]INITial command) Note: A reset cycle of the power source can take up to 20 seconds to complete.
-When developing test programs, allow this time to pass before sending other commands.
-Adjust interface time-out settings as needed.
+Command Syntax Description Device Clear bus LAN interface as default state.
+Us but the mode is (Unless there is a [SOURce:]INITia Note: A reset cycle complete.
+When d command but ca well.
+This comma er defined wavef set to manual an a power-on progr I command) e of the power sour eveloping test prog t) has the same effort an be used over the and resets the unit forms or programs d the transient list ram configured usi ce can take up to 20 grams, allow this time orface time-out settin e RS232C, USB or to its power on are not erased table is cleared. ng the seconds to e to pass before

 Parameters None

 Parameter Format n/a

 RESET STATE FORM 3 VOLT:MODE AC

 VOLT:AC 0.0000 COUPLING DC

 VOLT:DC 0.0000 RANGE AC

 CURR:AC 41.6667

 CURR:DC 20.8333

 Command Syntax SRE <nr1></nr1>

-Description Before reading a a status register, l bits must be enabl ed.
+Description Before reading a a status register, l bits must be enable ed.
 This command

-enables bits in the service request register.
-The current setting is
+enables bits in t he service reques st register.
+The cur rent setting is

 saved in non-vo latile memory.

 Parameters 0-255

 Parameter Format <nr1></nr1>

 Example SRE 255

 Query Format SRE?

-Description Reads the current state of the service request enable register.
+Description Reads the curre nt state of the se rvice request enab le register.
 The

-register is cleared after reading it.
-Refer to section 8.12 for register
+.
+Refer to section 8 -

 bit values.
+0

 Returned Data Format <nr1></nr1>

 Query Example SRE?

 255

 Outom Comment

 Query Format STB? n, Tha 5702 ony roturns the tonts of the

 Description - ery returns the cor

 his query, the cont

 • Refer to section 8.12 for register bi t values.

 Returned Data Format <nr1></nr1>

 Query Example STB?

 4

 Command Syntax TRG

-Description Triggers pending operation.
+Description Triggers pending g operation.

 Parameters None

 Parameter Format n/a

 1 -

-Command Syntax WAI

-Description Prohibits the instrument from executing any new commands until all pending overlapped commands have been completed.
+Command Syntax Description WAI Prohibits the instrument from executing any new commands until all pending overlapped commands have been completed.

 Parameters None

 Parameter Format n/a

-8.13 Status and Events Registers
+8.14 Status and Events Registers